 This process of discovering and developing the tanden is like growing a beautiful embryo of light.
 At first it is a flutter, and soon it grows and grows, gradually we see that our tanden is at the ends of our awareness, not just a crude spot below our navel.
 We can read others’ intentions by using the tanden.
 It is an anchor in times of confusion, from focusing on it, our awareness implodes and we meet reality in an unmoved harmonious way.
 It feels unbelievably difficult at times, especially in the beginning, like holding water in your hand, but please use your creativity (kufu) to explore this wonderful process.
 Dive into it with all of your focus, but without force.
 It is trying to happen.
 It is completely natural.
 As we deepen and deepen, the tanden is a great north star, guiding us through to the other shore of our consciousness.
 I really believe it to be grace.
 Thanks for reading.
 You can do it.

 p.s.
+I discuss the concept of tanden in another post here.
 If you have a question about energy or embodiment, meditation, etc, please don’t hesitate to ask.
 Most of these posts are responses to things people have asked me or discussed with me.
 It is very satisfying to be responsive to readers’ interests.
 Thanks!